Skip to main content

 Showing posts with the label GitHub

-Imperial Measurement Converter App on Python
+Imperial Measurement Converter App Using A Python GUI

 Imperial measurement system converter app I decided to spend an evening making a unit converter app without using an api to do the heavy lifting for me *and* with a python based gui because I haven't really made anything with one of them before and this is the result: πŸ‘πŸ‘πŸ‘ I installed Tinkter to get the GUI ( graphical user interface ) This is the GUI it produces when it's running.
 The next job is to tidy up the code, it needs it.
 Then I want to add some more functionality to it.
 I can add volume conversion or weight .
 I've always wanted to do some research into old money so I can add that to the app.
-After I've added a bit more functionality to it I'll find a way to host it on the public internet.
-This is my advice to any other programmers out there: Once you've got something working make the most of it because it's easier to add things onto something that's already working than startin...
+After I've added a bit more functio Link to the app on github nality to it I'll find a way to host it on the public internet.
+This is my advice to any other programmers out there: Once you've got something working make the most of it because it's easier to add things onto something that's ...

 Advice For Beginners To Get Up and Running with Python

 1. Why a Proper Setup Matters Before diving into code, a structured setup helps you avoid “spaghetti” projects that become hard to maintain.
 Using a virtual environment ensures your dependencies are isolated (so you don’t clash with system Python or other projects).
 Having a clear skeleton (separating imports, variables, functions, and “main program logic”) gives you and future readers a map of where each piece lives.
-Many software engineering experts emphasize that good architecture up front can save you enormous friction later — clean structure is one of the foundations of maintainability. ( Ciklum ) 2.
+Many software engineering experts emphasize that good architecture up front can save you enormous friction later — clean structure is one of the foundations of maintainability . ( Ciklum ) 2.
 Creating a Virtual Environment πŸ’ΎπŸ’»πŸ’Ή Here’s a typical workflow: Open your terminal / command prompt in your project folder (or create a new folder).
 Run (for Python 3): python3 -m venv venv This creates a directory venv/ (or whatever you name it) containing the isolated Python environment.
-Activate it: On macOS / Linux: source venv/bin/activate On Windows ...
+Activate it: On macOS / Linux: source venv/bin/activate On Window...

 Check Out Cuthbert's GitHub Pages site. https://cuthbert86.github.io/